Skip to Content

 Another common addition to Miracle-Gro potting mixes, Perlite is a form of glass naturally produced in volcanoes.
 Remarkably, it can expand in volume by up to 20 times.

-For gardening purposes, perlite is brilliant for aerating the soil and retaining moisture, especially indoor gardening.
-Another great thing about perlite is that it is void of weeds and has a neutral pH level that plants love.
+Perlite is brilliant for aerating the soil and retaining moisture for gardening purposes, especially indoor gardening.
+Another great thing about Perlite is that it is void of weeds and has a neutral pH level that plants love.

 Compost in the Miracle-Gro potting Soil